June 12, 2023

 Conclusion

-In conclusion, integrating digital twins and machine vision has transformed the process of identifying corrosion in mining operations.
+Incorporating AI into inspections has transformed the process of identifying corrosion in mining operations.
 It has made the process faster, more accurate, and data-driven, allowing for proactive and predictive corrosion prevention measures.
 Using these advanced technologies empowers mining operations to optimize their corrosion prevention strategies, minimize operational risks, and ensure the safe and reliable operation of their assets.

 Fill out the forms to understand Vidya’s Approach on Corrosion mitigation in Mining Plants